freelook/super-smart-contracts/README.md

 }
 ```

-3. Define the callback to interact to process the response:
+3. Define the callback to process the response:

 ```rust
 pub fn callback_from_agent(ctx: Context<CallbackFromAgent>, response: String) -> Result<()> {